Kanustu/world_co2/README.md

 ### What years was the most CO2 produced?

-- Analyzed the cumulative CO2 emissions by year and identified the top ten years with the highest emissions.
-These years span from 2012 to 2022, with a notable absence of 2020.
+- The top 10 years span from 2012 to 2022, with a notable absence of 2020.
 This missing year likely reflects the global reduction in industrial activity and transportation due to the COVID-19 pandemic.
 The following data highlight the years with the highest emissions, providing insights into the recent trends in global CO2 production.

 | Year |        CO2 |   Coal CO2 |    Oil CO2 |    Gas CO2 | Cement CO2 |
 |:-----|-----------:|-----------:|-----------:|-----------:|-----------:|